 Through Field and Fork, people can take courses and participate in activities that explore many facets of food, from growing practices and food security to consumption and nutrition.
 The program also works with faculty, local organizations, and businesses to enhance opportunities for students to apply their education in real world contexts through internships and research.

 Teaching and Experiential Learning

-We provide learning opportunities that connect classroom learning with real world examples and hands-on experiences.
-Our Program offers faculty across disciplines training on experiential teaching techniques and offers them ways to connect the dots from the field all the way to the plate.
+We provide opportunities to connect classroom learning with hands-on experiences.
+Our Program supports faculty in developing interdisciplinary and experiential teaching techniques, and helps connect the dots from the field all the way to the plate, and beyond.

-Our spaces serve as a center for outreach efforts on farming, food, nutrition and culture.
-The sites are used for programming to address critical economic, ecological and social challenges for food that our society faces.
-Our resources include the provision of gardening and farming demonstrations at multiple scales, including home gardening and agronomic farm production.
+Our spaces serve as a space for undergraduate and graduate research efforts for agroecology, nutrition, and culture.
+The sites are used for programming to address critical economic, ecological, and social challenges for our food systems.

-For information on how you can get involved, please contact Anna Prizzia.
+For information on how you can get involved, please contact Dina Liebowitz.